What is a query letter?

 Need query letter formatting guidance from a publishing professional?
 Order a custom query letter now.

 Tips to maximize the success of your query letter

 1. Do your homework.
 Make sure you’re sending your query letter to the right person.
 If you’ve finished a science fiction novel, sending your letter to an agent who specializes in biographies probably isn’t going to get you anywhere.
 And remember to personalize your letter.
 Don’t address your letter “To whom it may concern.”
 Use the agent or editor’s name.
 If you’ve met the recipient, you can reference that meeting and tailor your letter for more personal appeal.

 2. Use professional formatting.
 Your letter should be printed in black ink on white paper and use a standard font, such as 12 pt.
 Times New Roman.
 The standard query letter format includes the name of the recipient, the name of the agency or publishing house and its address, and your own name and contact information.

 3. Include a word count.
 When you’re describing your finished work, include an actual or estimated word count.
 This gives your reader an idea of the length of your manuscript so he or she isn’t bombarded with a 300-page manuscript after expecting a brief 20-page article.

 4. Set your work apart.
 Be sure to tell your agent or editor why your work deserves publication over someone else’s.
 What makes it unique?

 5. Don’t give away the ending.
 Remember, your goal with your query letter is to hook your reader, not tell him or her everything that happens.
 Nobody wants to read a book after finding out the ending.
 Entice and excite, but don’t spill the beans.

-The following is an example of the standard query letter format.
-Notice the letter’s brevity and the inclusion of a summary, a description of the genre and audience the book appeals to, information about the author, and a note of appreciation.
+The following is an example of a query letter we wrote for a client, which follows the standard format.
+Notice the letter’s brevity and the inclusion of a summary, details such as the word count and genre, and a note of appreciation.